-At BGA, we define diversity as a commitment to recognizing, respecting, and celebrating perspectives that differentiate us as individuals, as well as characteristics which make us similar.
+At BGA, we define diversity as a commitment to recognizing, respecting, and celebrating perspectives that differentiate us as individuals while bringing us together as a community.
 Elevating the model of equity and inclusion at Battle Ground Academy goes beyond simply preparing our students with the skills and empathy needed to be leaders and citizens of an increasingly diverse world.
 We believe it is essential to our mission and to the values we hold dear.

 Nothing can stop the power of a committed and determined people to make a difference in our society. – Sen. John Lewis

 Youth are playing a significant role in the civil rights movement sweeping the nation, and research shows that diversity and inclusion initiatives are most successful in schools where students feel as though they have license over the changes being made.
 In response, and in line with BGA’s strategic plan and our commitment to creating informed citizens, we formed a Student Diversity Leadership Committee.
 The diverse group of Upper School students were selected through a rigorous application process, and they work with Dr. Michelle Arnold in four distinct areas – community engagement, education/curriculum, student programming, and student and family support – to: